-- 8.1 Inspire Education Trust is committed to supporting families as soon as a possible problem arises.
+8.1 The Inspire Education Trust is committed to supporting families as soon as a possible problem arises.
 It is more effective to support a family through early help than reacting to a problem later.
 Everyone who comes into contact with children and their families and carers have a role to play in safeguarding children.
-Inspire Education Trust academies work closely with its neighbouring family hub to work with families in the community to improve outcomes for children.
-The contact information for the individual academies is on page 2 of this Policy. - 8.2 Inspire Education Trust Coventry academies work within the Coventry Safeguarding Children Partnership's 'Right Help, Right Time' framework, available on the CSCP website.
+The Inspire Education Trust is committed to working closely with its neighbouring family hub to work with families in the community to improve outcomes for children.